davenquinn/xenoliths/paper/text/chapters/01-introduction.md

 <!--[[[fig:context]]]-->

-Restoring the central Coast Ranges to their position prior to San Andreas transform offset places them outboard of the southern California batholith, the extended southern continuation of the Sierra Nevada batholith in the Mojave Desert [@fig:context].
+Restoring the central Coast Ranges to their position relative to North America prior to San Andreas transform offset places them outboard of the southern California batholith, the extended southern continuation of the Sierra Nevada batholith in the Mojave Desert [@fig:context].
 In this restored position, the crystalline nappes that constitute Salinia